 We are currently distributing the Pfizer-BioNTech vaccine, which requires two doses.
 The second dose will be given 17-21 days after the first one.
 Although some degree of immunity might be provided with the first dose, the studies to look at how the vaccine worked using two doses.
 When you schedule your first dose, you will also be prompted to schedule your second dose.

 How soon after getting vaccinated am I protected?

 After you are vaccinated, you should develop immunity in about one to two weeks, but the specific timeline for any COVID-19 vaccine will depend to some extent on which type of vaccine it is.

 What does 95% vaccine efficacy mean?

-If I had COVID-19 and recovered, do I need to get the vaccine?
+If I have already had COVID-19, should I still get the vaccine?

 Will there be additional vaccines for COVID-19?